 Costs and Expenses in Amazon's Business Operations

-The popularity of Amazon's e-commerce platform as well as its cloud services has grown a lot during recent years.
-While on the one hand, the net sales of Amazon have grown rapidly, on the other its operating expenses have also grown faster, driven mainly by growth in research and development expenses as well as the cost of sales and fulfillment costs.
+The popularity of Amazon's ecommerce platform as well as its cloud services has grown a lot during recent years.
+While Amazon's net sales have grown rapidly, its operating expenses have also grown faster, driven mainly by growth in research and development expenses as well as the cost of sales and fulfillment costs.

 Cost of Sales:

 In the future, Amazon's shipping costs are expected to continue to increase driven by increased acceptance of the shipping offers from Amazon by its customers.
 The costs of shipping will also increase because apart from reducing shipping rates and using more expensive methods of shipping including faster delivery, the company also offers additional services.
 Over time, Amazon will try to mitigate its shipping costs through higher sales volume, optimization of its fulfillment network as well as by negotiating better terms with its suppliers and by achieving higher operational efficiency.
 Offering lower prices is one of the core pillars of the business strategy of Amazon and one way that the company offers its customers lower prices is through shipping offers.

-The changes in fulfilment costs as a percentage of net costs reflect several things that include changes in payment processing and transaction-related costs, level of Amazon's productivity and accuracy, changes in the volume, size, and weight of the units received and fulfilled, the extent of the utilization of Amazon fulfillment services by third parties, as well as the mix of products and services sold by Amazon.
+The changes in fulfilment costs as a percentage of net costs reflect several things that include changes in payment processing and transaction related costs, level of Amazon's productivity and accuracy, changes in the volume, size and weight of the units received and fulfilled, the extent of the utilization of Amazon fulfilment services by third parties, as well as the mix of products and services sold by Amazon.

 Technology and Content (Research and Development Expenses)

 The marketing expenses of Amazon mainly include the advertising expenses as well as payroll and related expenses of staff employed in the marketing and sales functions, including sales commissions realted to AWS.
-Aazon uses several marketing channels for the marketing of its ecommerce, Prime Video and AWS platforms.
+Amazon uses several marketing channels for the marketing of its ecommerce, Prime Video and AWS platforms.
 It uses sponsored search, third party customer referrals, social and online advertising, television advertising and other various form of marketing and promotional campaigns.
 The marketing costs of Amazon are largely variable which is because of growing sales and changing advertising rates.
 Marketing costs can increase or decrease based on increased or decreased competition as well as changes in the marketing mix of the company.

 General and Administrative Expenses:

 The general and administrative expenses of Amazon grew in 2019 mainly due to increased costs of payroll and employment related expenses of Amazon employees.

-Amazon (NASDAQ: AMZN) is the largest e-commerce brand as well as one of the leading cloud services brand.
-The company which was founded in 1994 has seen enormous growth over the last five years and has greatly extended its range of cloud-based services.
+Amazon (NASDAQ: AMZN) is the largest ecommerce brand as well as one of the leading cloud services brand.
+The company which was founded in 1994 has seen enormous growth over the last five years and has greatly extended its range of cloud based services.
 Amazon has its headquarters in Seattle, Washington, United States.
 The CEO of Amazon is Jeff Bezos.
 Amazon Web Services (AWS) is the cloud services platform of Amazon.
 Amazon is also the largest R&D spender in the entire industry.
-The company has divided its business into three main segments that include Amazon North America, Amazon International, and AWS.
+The company has divided its business into three main segments that include Amazon North America, Amazon International and AWS.